dlfelps/dlfelps.github.io/_posts/2024-06-02-VIT-amster.md

 ## Introduction

 Yann LeCun is one of the godfathers of deep learning[^1].
-He believes that on of the most critical challenges to solve in the current era is how to give AI systems common sense.
+He believes that one of the most critical challenges to solve in the current era is how to give AI systems common sense.
 Common sense is difficult to define, but I believe that it keeps me alive and allows me to learn new skills helps with relatively few attempts (compared to deep learning).
 LeCun calls this elusive knowledge the dark matter of AI.

 How do we impart this knowledge to our AI systems?
 LeCun believes the solution lies in self-supervised learning.
-Self-supervised learning is a learning technique that uses unsupervised learning for tasks that conventionally require supervised learning.
-Self-supervised learning tasks use unlabeled input data as ground truth, allowing them to take advantage of massive amounts of data.
+Self-supervised learning is a technique that adapts tasks that conventionally require labels into an unsupervised learning task (e.g. next word prediction).
+Self-supervised learning tasks can take advantage of massive amounts of data.
 If designed properly, the model will learn accurate, meaningful representations of the data.
 Large Language Models have been popular in the news lately due to their uncanny ability to achieve human-level performance on many tasks.
 Their sucess is due, in part, to their ability to leverage large amounts of unnannotated text through self-supervised learning.

 It is no surprise that the most successful self-supervised computer vision models come from LeCun's lab (Fundamental AI Research team at Meta).
 They published [DINO (2021)](https://ai.meta.com/blog/dino-paws-computer-vision-with-self-supervised-transformers-and-10x-more-efficient-training/) and [DINOv2 (2023)](https://ai.meta.com/blog/dino-v2-computer-vision-self-supervised-learning/) as foundational image models.
 Foundational models are meant to serve as a resusable backbone for many tasks.